1242035/spree/guides/src/content/developer/core/taxation.md

 Let's now assume that we have another product that's a coffee mug, which doesn't have the "Clothing" tax category applied to it.
 Let's also assume this product costs $13.99, and there's no default tax category set up for the system.
 Under these circumstances, the coffee mug will not be taxed when it's added to the order.

-Finally, if the taxable address (either the shipping or billing, depending on the `Spree::Config[:tax_using_ship_address]` setting) is changed for the order to outside this taxable zone, then the tax adjustment on the order will be removed.
+Finally, if the taxable address (either the shipping or billing, depending on the `Viauco::Config[:tax_using_ship_address]` setting) is changed for the order to outside this taxable zone, then the tax adjustment on the order will be removed.
 If the address is changed back, the tax rate will be applied once more.

 ### Tax Included